ftrucco01/minutentag_quiz/README.md

 4. **Response Sorting Method**: This function makes a request to `http://echo.jsontest.com/...`, parsing the response to categorize and print names based on binary responses ('yes' or 'no').
 The output is formatted in two columns for easy comparison, demonstrating data parsing and organization.

-## Objective

-The primary goal of these scripts is to provide practical PHP solutions for common programming challenges encountered by Minutentag developers.
-These examples aim to improve efficiency, understanding, and application of PHP in various contexts, including API interaction, data manipulation, and conditional logic.

 ## Usage

 Each script can be run in a PHP-supported environment, requiring no additional libraries apart from cURL for API requests.
 Users can test, modify, and implement these solutions within their projects, adhering to Minutentag's coding standards and practices.

----

-Feel free to customize this README further based on the specifics of your project or the conventions of the Minutentag company.